ANSSI-FR/rust-guide/src/en/libraries.md

 ### Crates

 In addition to the standard library, Rust provides an easy way to import other libraries in a project, thanks to `cargo`.
-The libraries, known as *crates* in the Rust ecosystem, are imported from an open-source components central repository.
+The libraries, known as *crates* in the Rust ecosystem, are imported from a central repository of open-source components.

-An example of dependency declaration in the `Cargo.toml` file:
+An example of a dependency declaration in the `Cargo.toml` file:

 ```toml
 [dependencies]